-The potential for chemical overexposure appears to be very low based on the nature of planned tasks and review of available historical data.
+The potential for chemical overexposure appears to be very low, based on the nature of planned tasks and review of available data.
 Identified volatile contaminants to date occur in low concentrations in groundwater and identified inorganic and explosive contaminants have low vapor pressures, making overexposure through vapor inhalation very unlikely.
 There is some potential for chemical exposures via the inhalation pathway during drilling operations and dermal contact with contaminated soil.
 Airborne exposures will be monitored during drilling operations.
 Sampling and drilling crews will use protective gloves to handle potentially contaminated materials, and, if necessary, the Site Safety and Health Officer (SSHO) will upgrade the required personal protective equipment (PPE) to prevent inhalation and/or dermal contact with potentially contaminated materials.
-Physical hazards are associated with excavation and drilling equipment, hand-operated power tools (chainsaw, etc.), and soil sampling equipment (hand bucket augers, etc.).
+The crew will use protective gloves to handle potentially contaminated materials, and, if necessary, the SSHO will upgrade the required PPE to prevent dermal contact with potentially contaminated materials.
+Physical hazards are associated with water-borne operations, excavation and drilling equipment, and hand-operated power tools (chainsaw, etc.).
 Task-specific hazard controls have been specified for these tasks.
 The SSHO will observe all site tasks during daily safety inspections and will use professional judgment and appropriate monitoring results to determine if upgrading PPE is required.
 A detailed analysis of these hazards and specific appropriate controls is presented in Chapter 2.0, Table 2-2.
 Details regarding PPE are contained in Chapter 5.0.

 This investigation will be performed in Level D PPE, plus chemical-resistant gloves when handling potentially contaminated materials.
-If one of several action levels is exceeded, or the potential for increased risk becomes apparent during the investigation, protective procedures, including protective clothing, will be upgraded, as necessary, by the SSHO.
-A copy of SAIC's PPE Procedures is included as Appendix A to this SSHP Addendum.
-Specific tasks such as drilling, brush clearing, and chainsaw use require additional PPE (e.g., hardhats, leather gloves, face shield, and chainsaw chaps), as delineated in Table 2.2.
+If one of several action levels is exceeded or the potential for increased risk becomes apparent during the investigation, protective procedures, including protective clothing, will be upgraded as necessary by the SSHO.
+A copy of SAIC's PPE procedures is included as Appendix A to this SHHP Addendum.
+Specific tasks, such as drilling, brush clearing, and chainsaw use require additional PPE (e.g., hardhats, leather gloves, face shield, chainsaw, and chaps), as delineated in Table 2.2.

-03-221(doc)/102003 viii
+03-230(doc)/102003 viii